Which is best for you?

 Dragonflys are generally considered premium boats with high-end construction

-Choose 2026 Dragonfly 28 if you want: More cabin comfort and cruising capability
+Choose 2026 Dragonfly 28 if you want: More cabin comfort and long-term cruising capability

 PROS